gares/iris/docs/editor.md

 ## General: Unicode Fonts

-Most editors will just use system fonts for rendering unicode characters and do not need furhter configuration once the fonts are installed.
+Most editors will just use system fonts for rendering unicode characters and do not need further configuration once the fonts are installed.
 Here are some combinations of fonts that are known to give readable results (i.e., each of these sets of fonts covers all the required characters):